-Clifton likes being a barber in Washington DC where he works in the business started by his father.
-He also enjoys being single but his widowed Mama Eloise has other ideas and wants him ...
+Clifton likes being a barber in Washington, D.C., where he works in the business started by his father.
+He also enjoys being single, but his widowed mama Eloise has other ideas, and wants ...

 See full summary »